modular/modular/KGEN/docs/public/programming-manual.md

 ### `struct` Types

-Mojo builds on MLIR and LLVM which provide a modern compiler code generation stack that powers many systems programming languages.
-This allows us to expose low-level control over data layout, indirection-free access to fields, as well as low-level tricks for bit-swizzling and other niche tricks.
-One extremely important feature of modern systems programming languages is the ability to build high-level and safe abstractions on top of these low-level shenanigans, with zero abstraction penalties.
+Mojo is based on MLIR and LLVM, which offer a cutting-edge compiler and code generation system used in many programming languages.
+This lets us have better control over data organization, direct access to data fields, and other ways to improve performance.
+An important feature of modern systems programming languages is the ability to build high-level and safe abstractions on top of these complex, low-level operations without any performance loss.
 In Mojo, this is provided by the `struct` type.

-A `struct` in Mojo is similar in many ways to a Python `class`: they both support methods, fields, operator overloading, decorators for meta programming, etc. On the other hand, where classes are extremely dynamic with dynamic dispatch, dynamic method swizzling, and dynamically bound instance properties, structs are static, bound at compile time, and are stored inlined into their container instead of being implicitly indirect and reference-counted.
-This approach has precedent in other languages such as Swift, C# and others.
+A `struct` in Mojo is similar to a Python `class`: they both support methods, fields, operator overloading, decorators for meta programming, etc. Their differences are as follows:

+- Python classes are dynamic: they allow for dynamic dispatch, monkey-patching (or "swizzling"), and dynamically binding instance properties at runtime.

+- Mojo structs are are static: they are bound at compile time (you cannot add methods at runtime).
+Structs allow you to trade flexibility for performance while being safe and easy to use.

 Here's a simple definition of a struct:

 ```mojo
 struct MyPair:
     var first: Int
     var second: Int
     def __init__(self&, first: Int, second: Int):
         self.first = first
         self.second = second
     def __lt__(self, rhs: MyPair) -> Bool:
         return self.first < rhs.first or
               (self.first == rhs.first and
                self.second < rhs.second)
 ```

-The biggest difference compared to a Python `class` is that all instance properties in a `struct` **must** be explicitly declared with a `var` or `let` declaration.
+Syntactically, the biggest difference compared to a Python `class` is that all instance properties in a `struct` **must** be explicitly declared with a `var` or `let` declaration.
-This allows the Mojo compiler to layout and access property values precisely in memory without indirection or other overhead.

-Struct fields are bound statically: they aren't looked up in a dictionary.
-As such, you cannot `del` a method or reassign it at runtime.
-This enables the Mojo compiler to perform guaranteed static dispatch, use guaranteed static access to fields, and inline a struct into the stack frame or enclosing type that uses it without indirection or other overheads.

-Both Python and Mojo focus on enabling expressive API design, and push complexity from the language itself into the package ecosystem.
-Structs in Mojo supercharge this capability by providing zero-cost abstraction capabilities typically seen in languages like C++, Swift, Rust, and Zig, which compose beautifully with the operator overloading and other features that Python has supported for years.
-These capabilities compose to allow *all* the "standard types" (like `Int`, `Bool`, `String` and even `Tuple`) to be implemented as structs in the standard library instead of being built into the language/compiler.
+In Mojo, the structure and contents of a "struct" are set in advance and can't be changed while the program is running.
+Unlike in Python, where you can add, remove, or change attributes of an object on the fly, Mojo doesn't allow that for structs.
+This means you can't use `del` to remove a method or change its value in the middle of running the program.

+However, the static nature of `struct` has some great benefits!
+It helps Mojo run your code faster.
+The program knows exactly where to find the struct's information and how to use it without any extra steps or delays.

+Mojo's structs also work really well with features you might already know from Python, like operator overloading (which lets you change how math symbols like `+` and `-` work with your own data).
+Furthermore, *all* the "standard types" (like `Int`, `Bool`, `String` and even `Tuple`) are made using structs.
+This means they're part of the standard set of tools you can use, rather than being hardwired into the language itself.
+This gives you more flexibility and control when writing your code.

 :::{.callout-note}